Skip to Content

 3. Limited Liability Company (LLC): combines the limited liability protection of a corporation with the flexibility and simplicity of a partnership.
 It offers personal asset protection for its owners (known as members) while allowing for pass-through taxation.

-4. Corporation: legal entity distinct from its owners (known as shareholders).
+4. Corporation: a legal entity distinct from its owners (known as shareholders).
 It offers its stockholders limited liability protection, and its ownership is represented by stock shares.
 In Virginia, corporations can be either C corporations or S corporations, each with its own tax implications and requirements.

 Our experienced business law attorneys in Virginia can assist you with: